Idy Chan: Career

-Idy Chan has become less active in the showbiz since 1993.
-In 2007, she returned to shoot the TVB series Catch Me Now, which also marked her comeback to the showbiz.
+Idy Chan has become less active since 1993.
+In 2007, she returned to shoot the TVB series Catch Me Now, which also marked her comeback.
 Ever since, she occasionally appears on TV shows in Mainland China and Hong Kong.
 Besides running her own and family businesses in advertising and restaurant, she's also an active volunteer of many charities.

 Lottery streak

 Within Hong Kong culture she is known to have won the lottery multiple times.
 One of the most publicized response was in the 2007 episode of Be My Guest.
 She was interviewed by Stephen Chan Chi Wan, who asked whether winning the Canadian lottery of 17 million and Hong Kong lottery of 30 million dollars was true.
 She deflected the question hoping to answer it in private.